Towards Combinatorial Interpretability of Neural Computation: Background and Related Work

 Polysemantic neurons have been empirically observed in various architectures, significantly in larger models where the efficiency of representation is paramount \cite{goh2021}.
 For example, neurons in multimodal models like CLIP respond to disparate concepts such as images of spiders and textual references to ``Spider-Man,'' illustrating the complex and overlapping feature encoding by these neurons \cite{goh2021}.
 Insights by Elhage et al.~\cite{toy} and Scherlis et al.~\cite{scherlis2022} indicate that overlapping features are a deliberate strategy to utilize limited neuron capacity efficiently, packing more information into fewer dimensions.
 Explicit combinatorial coding was theoretically analyzed in~\cite{adler2024, hanni2024mathematical}, and the construction of feature channel coding was described and theoretically analyzed for the case of pairwise AND in \cite{adler2024}.
 This differs from sparse coding and similar approaches~\cite{olshausen1997sparse} by having the computed function be similar across the code neurons in the feature channel and having the code serve as a combinatorial way of reducing interference.
 Scherlis et al.~\cite{scherlis2022} quantified this trade-off with the notion of capacity allocation, where they found that the network ``decides'' how many dimensions (fractionally) to give each feature.

 Recent advances in the use of autoencoders for network interpretability have led to enhanced methods for isolating and manipulating feature directions \cite{anthropic2025circuit,transcoders,ge2024automatically,anthropic2023autoencoder}.
 In these approaches, features in neural networks are represented as vectors in activation space, where each dimension can encode different aspects of the input data.
 This vectorial representation supports complex feature combinations, essential for the network’s ability to generalize from seen to unseen data \cite{bengio2013}.
-The techniques allow the creation of attribution graphs that accurately map the dependencies among features \cite{anthropic2025circuit,cunningham2023sparse,transcoders}.
+The techniques allow the creation of attribution graphs that map the dependencies among features for the computation of a specific input \cite{anthropic2025circuit,cunningham2023sparse,transcoders}.

+Yet, the circuits extracted from neural networks using methods such as sparse autoencoders (SAEs) \cite{cunningham2023sparse} and transcoders \cite{transcoders} are best described as targeted approximations of the original model, rather than elucidating the underlying computational processes.
+Specifically, the resulting circuits capture which features influence subsequent features {\em for a specific input}, but they do not capture (a) the overall feature dependence (across all inputs), (b) the function that is being computed to realize that dependence, and (c) the underlying mechanism for computing that function.